w-decker/Honors-Thesis/Protocol/protocol.md

 #### So, when you are running a participant, you will look at the previous subject ID.
 Yours is the next one.
 For example, if the subject ID, sub-004 is already filled in (this means that a participant has been run and there is accompanying data), then you will be running sub-005.

+#### There is also a sheet titled `demographics`.
+There you will input the necessary data denoted by the column names.

 # 3. Your role

 #### Your role in this experiment is to oversee the execution of the experimental paradigms.